No World, No People: No Problems.

-Ash rises into the air, the crackle of flames drowning out the screaming.
+Ash fills the air, the crackle of flames drowning out the screaming.
 The College of Mages, the last hope in his quest to recover the Staff of the Black God, burns.
 Yuuta's limbs tremble, his head lowering.
 He's supposed to be the hero.
-He's supposed to make sure that things like this don't happen.
+He's supposed to prevent things like this from happening.

 Yuuta drops his sword, the damn sword that started all of this, and lets out a long sob.
 If only the Brotherhood hadn't chosen him, he'd be at home, in his village, with his family and not on a series of endless fetch quests for a bunch of uppity priests.

 "Yuuta..?"
 A soft voice asks, a lithe palm resting upon his shoulder.
 "Are you...crying?"
 Yuuta looks up at Mari, wiping his snotty nose and forcing himself to his feet.